2009 Strasbourg–Kehl NATO summit

 The 2009 Strasbourg–Kehl Summit was the NATO summit of heads of state and heads of government held in Strasbourg, France, and in Kehl and Baden-Baden, Germany, on 3–4 April 2009.
 The summit marked the 60th anniversary of the establishment of North Atlantic Treaty Organization (NATO).
 Primarily a celebratory 60th-anniversary event, the agenda included a number of urgent topics commanding the NATO leaders' attention.
+This is the summit following Albania and Croatia's accession to NATO.

 Summit participants

 Hosts

-To symbolize an evolving vision of European cooperation, for the first time a NATO summit was jointly hosted by two member nations: French President Nicolas Sarkozy and German Chancellor Angela Merkel.
+To symbolize an evolving vision of European cooperation, for the first time a NATO summit was jointly hosted by two member nations: France, led by President Nicolas Sarkozy, and Germany, led by German Chancellor Angela Merkel.

 The formal meetings were chaired by NATO Secretary General Jaap de Hoop Scheffer.
 This was the last summit for de Hoop Scheffer, whose 61st birthday, coincidentally, came just one day before this 60th-anniversary summit.

 Although the first of the significant summit events in Germany was held in Baden-Baden, the town was left off the official logo.
 This led to protests from local politicians; but the result was a comparatively calm beginning to a summit which also provided the opportunity for dramatic protests on the second day.